-Many think that by having all their contact’s email addresses displayed in the To: field (particularly folks who do not know each other) is no big deal.
+Many think that having all their contact’s email addresses displayed in the To: field (particularly folks who do not know each other) is no big deal.
 Even listing them all in the Cc: field is considered “proper” so that everyone knows who got a copy.
-That depends…

-I’ve talked about To:, Cc: and BCc: use a lot.
+I’ve written about To:, Cc: and BCc: use a lot.

-Since we’re talking business you should really use the To: and Cc: fields properly.
+When it comes to your business email communications, proper use of the To: and Cc: fields is critical.
 This isn’t just about what works for you.
-You should also consider what is in the best interest of the recipients and the conversation’s goals.
+It is also about building trust and perceiving that you are a credible professional.
+You must also consider what is in the best interest of the recipients and the conversation’s goals.

 What is “okay”?